vikejs/vike/README.md

 import 'virtual:windi.css'
 ```

-4. Add WindiCSS config file to include the /pages directory
+4. Add WindiCSS config to include the /pages directory.
+Either in a dedicated `windi.config.js` or your existing `vite.config.js`

 ```js
 // windi.config.js
 import { defineConfig } from "windicss/helpers";